 When you are setting up an online business, set up a business account.
 This will ensure you can easily see any tax detectable you have and allow your small business to build up to its own credit rating.
 It’s really beneficial to keep your self-employed account from your personal one separate.

 3. Check on your bookkeeping regularly.

-Ideally you would set up a schedule time or day in the week/two weeks to see where your books are.
+Ideally, self-employed would set up a scheduled time or day in the week/two weeks to see where their books are.
 This will enable you to keep up with any money owed to you or by you.
 You will keep any unpaid fees down as a result.
 You can also chase up any unpaid invoices quickly.

 4. Keep a record of your business expenses.